 Save tax as a whole: By paying rent to your parents, you can save a huge amount of taxes as a whole family.
 Your parents can save on property taxes with the addition of 30% standard deduction they are already entitled to.
 Apart from this, if their total taxable income is less than yours, they will come in a lower tax bracket, and as a result, the overall tax you will pay as a family will be lower.
 If you pay tax, you only get exemption up to Rs 2.5 lakhs, but if your parents are of 60 years or more, they will get an exemption up to Rs 3 lakhs or 5 lakhs in case they are of 80 years or more.

-By paying rent to your parents, you can successfully save tax by claiming HRA, even if you live with your parents.
+By paying rent to your parents or wife, you can successfully save tax by claiming HRA, even if you live with your parents.
 If you are a salaried person and your parents are the sole owner of your house, you can use this method and can save tax by claiming a deduction under section 10(13A) of Income Tax Act, 1961.